top of page

 He called fire from heaven, which consumed 50 soldiers.

-This was done on three separate occasions until the captain sent by King Ahaziah finally got the hint.
+Elijah called for fire on three separate occasions until the captain sent by King Ahaziah finally got the hint.

 2 Kings 1:10.